cklim83/test_md/regex.md

 	| `\d*` | followed by 0 or more digits |
 	| `\b` | ending with a word boundary |

 - The quantifier always applies to a single pattern on its left.
-We can use grouping parentheses to define the pattern to apply the `*`.
-For example `/1(234)*5/` matches all below as `(234)` is treated as a single pattern by the regex engine to apply the `*` on.
+We can use parentheses to define group pattern to apply the `*`.
+For example `/1(234)*5/` matches all the below as `(234)` is treated as a single pattern by the regex engine to apply the `*`.
 	```Ruby
 	15
 	12345